alvarezsound/Python-Live-Project/README.md

             model = Cartoon
             fields = "__all__"
 ```
 I made a template page for the form and then created a views function that renders all cartoons in the database.
 This page only displays the title and premier date of the cartoon in the database.
-I created another view function that allows User's to click on a cartoon's title to bring them to another page that displays the additional details of that cartoon.
+I created another view function that allows User's to click on a cartoon's title to bring them to another template that displays the additional details of that cartoon.

 views.py:
 ```cs